xmariodiaz/poke/README.md

-This is a [Next.js] Pokemon TypeScript React Css Api Json
+This is a [Next.js] Pokemon Api TypeScript React Css Api Json

 ## Getting Started